-The HVdc system master scheduling documents provided by Nalcor to MHI outline the schedules for procurement, installation, and commissioning of the HVdc converter stations and related components34,35.
+The HVdc system master scheduling documents outline the schedules for procurement, installation, and commissioning of the HVdc converter stations and related components34,35.
 The project schedules and execution times including engineering, procurement, and constructions are comparable to similar HVdc projects.